omarijoel2/rural_mis_dss/replit.md

 # Overview

-This project is a hybrid monorepo primarily focused on the **Rural Water Supply MIS**, a Laravel-based Management Information System.
-Its core mission is to enhance operational efficiency, ensure revenue assurance, and improve customer relationship management for water utilities.
+This project is a hybrid monorepo for the **Rural Water Supply MIS**, a Laravel-based Management Information System.
+Its primary goal is to enhance operational efficiency, ensure revenue assurance, and improve customer relationship management for water utilities.
 Key capabilities include multi-tenancy, spatial data integration (PostGIS, MapLibre GL), Role-Based Access Control (RBAC), audit logging, asset and CMMS functionalities, shift management, water quality monitoring, and robust CRM and Revenue Assurance features.
-The system also includes modules for Hydro-Meteorological & Water Sources, Costing, Budgeting & Forecasts, and scaffolding for Monitoring, Evaluation & Service Levels, Customer & Commercial Field Service, and Community & Stakeholder Engagement.
-The latter encompasses RWSS committee governance, a vendor portal, Grievance Redressal Mechanism (GRM), and open data transparency.
+The system also supports hydro-meteorological and water sources data, costing, budgeting, and forecasting, alongside scaffolding for monitoring, evaluation, service levels, customer and commercial field service, and community and stakeholder engagement.
+The latter covers RWSS committee governance, a vendor portal, Grievance Redressal Mechanism (GRM), and open data transparency.

 # User Preferences